On the Road to New Medicines

 Term of the Week: Biomarkers

 LDL cholesterol is a classic biomarker familiar to anyone over the age of 35.
 Numerous studies have linked it to heart disease.
-LDL cholesterol makes an ideal biomarker because of these three reasons: it circulates in our blood and can be obtained by a simple blood draw; it can indicate heart disease early on, since someone can have elevated cholesterol long before developing atherosclerosis; and it changes as the disease progresses.
+LDL cholesterol makes an ideal biomarker for three reasons: It circulates in our blood and can be obtained by a simple blood draw, it can indicate heart disease early on, since someone can have elevated cholesterol long before developing atherosclerosis, and it changes as the disease progresses.
 In developing drugs, researchers have used changes in LDL as a surrogate endpoint.
 Surrogate endpoints are outcomes that researchers can measure to determine relatively quickly whether the trial intervention benefits the participants.

 In the case of heart disease, researchers establish a target cholesterol level in lieu of waiting years or even decades to demonstrate a change in disease progression.
 In many cases, measuring biomarkers has turned out to be key to running shorter, less expensive clinical trials.
 We know now that statins, which lower cholesterol, can increase longevity because patients have taken them for more than 30 years.
 Initial trials, however, simply showed a decrease in patients’ blood cholesterol.